hms-dbmi-cellenics/cellenics-utils/README.md

     biomage --help

 As a prerequisite for running all scripts in this repo, you will need a GitHub Personal Access Token with full access to your account.
+This token should be given ALL scopes available.
 You can generate one [here](https://github.com/settings/tokens).
 Make sure you note down this and supply it when required.
 Utilities can accept this token in two ways: